mohamed-ebrahim-hamed/mohamadx1/README.md

 ### Hi there 👋
-#### I'm Mohamed Ibrahim, an AI student at Kafr El-Sheikh University passionate about AI, IoT, Robotics, and Data Analysis.
+#### I'm Mohamed Ebrahim, an AI student at Kafr El-Sheikh University passionate about AI, IoT, Robotics, and Data Analysis.
 I build intelligent systems that merge hardware with data-driven insights.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on [Healthcare-Analytics](https://github.com/mohamadx1/Healthcare-Analytics)